-- Subsidized installation cost: The City will subsidize the actual installation cost of water meters up to the greater of $100,000 or $1,200 per unit.
+- Subsidized installation cost: The City will subsidize the installation cost of the water meters.

 - Five-year guarantee: The City offers a Five-Year Guarantee that provides an adaptation period for the water meter.
 During this time, you are eligible to apply for a credit if your metered bill exceeds the flat rate amount.

 - Water conservation devices: The City offers free water conservation devices such as low flow showerheads for all properties with a water meter.

 For more information, visit www.richmond.ca/savewater or contact firstname.lastname@example.org.